ariga/atlas/doc/md/guides/sqlite/turso.md

 and open-contribution fork of SQLite.
 It was designed to minimize query latency for applications where queries come from anywhere in the world.

-Engineers can use Atlas to manage their Turso databases using the SQLite driver by providing using the `libsql+wss://` schema in their connection URLs.
+Engineers can use Atlas to manage their Turso databases using the SQLite driver by using the `libsql+wss://` schema in their connection URLs.

 This guide will walk you through the process of setting up Turso and using Atlas to manage